Zamiell/isaac-achievement-randomizer/docs/about.md

 - Gold pills are locked behind a random achievement.
 - Horse pills are locked behind a random achievement.

-## Hearts <!-- 5.10 -->
+## Other Pickups

-Only half red heart pickups start as being unlocked.
+- Only half red heart pickups start as being unlocked.
 Every other heart pickup in the game is locked behind a random achievement.

-## Coins <!-- 5.20 -->

-Only pennies start as being unlocked.
+- Only pennies start as being unlocked.
 Every other coin in the game is locked behind a random achievement.

-## Bombs <!-- 5.40 -->

-Only normal bomb pickups start as being unlocked.
+- Only normal bomb pickups start as being unlocked.
 Every other bomb pickup in the game is locked behind a random achievement.

-## Keys <!-- 5.30 -->

-Only normal key pickups start as being unlocked.
+- Only normal key pickups start as being unlocked.
 Every other key pickup in the game is locked behind a random achievement.
-Keys are always unlocked in the following order:

-## Batteries <!-- 5.90 -->

-Every battery type in the game is locked behind a random achievement.
+- Every battery type in the game is locked behind a random achievement.
 If no batteries are unlocked, batteries will be converted to pennies.

-## Sacks <!-- 5.69 -->

-Every sack type in the game is locked behind a random achievement.
+- Every sack type in the game is locked behind a random achievement.
 If no sack are unlocked, sacks will be converted to pennies.

-## Chests

-Only normal chests start as being unlocked.
+- Only normal chests start as being unlocked.
 Every other chest type in the game is locked behind a random achievement.